PriteshGajjarJava/CoreJava24_Batch2/Java_Notes.md

 String:

-- String is sequnce of characters.
+- String is sequence of characters.
 - In java "String" is a class from "java.lang" package.
 - We can create String in following ways.
-    String s1 = "Java";
-    String s2 = new String("Java");
+    String s1 = "Java"; // It goes in "String literal pool" String s2 = new String("Java");
 - String objects are "immutable".
   We can NOT modify string content directly.
 Any changes to string will result into new string.